Configure and use a table visualization in Dynatrace

 The fold transformation combines a data points list (a timeseries: a collection of data points over the time period) into a single data point.

 - The default fold transformation is

 Auto, which automatically selects the most appropriate time aggregation based on the metric.

 - If you need to see the last reported value for a metric (rather than an aggregation), select

 Settings per metric

 Table column names are the same as the metric names by default.
 You can change the name of table column headings.
 The query definition retains the metric's original name.

 To rename a column

-In the Visual settings section, select for the metric/column you want to rename.
+In the Settings section, select for the metric/column you want to rename.